OpenTechSchool/python-beginners/ko/_sources/conditional_loops.txt

 Exercise
 --------

-The turtle has been up to its usual tricks again, robbing liqour stores and building up huge gambling debts.
+The turtle has been up to its usual tricks again, robbing liquor stores and building up huge gambling debts.
 It's time for turtle to be put into a cell that it can't get out of.